isaac-mcfadyen/cloudflare-docs/products/pages/src/content/tutorials/build-a-blog-using-nuxt-and-sanity/index.md

 Importantly, ensure that you select a rendering mode of **Universal (SSR / SSG)** and a deployment target of **Static (Static/JAMStack hosting)**, while going through the setup process.

-After you have completed your project, `cd` into your new project, and start a local development server by running `yarn dev` (or, if you chose NPM as your package manager, `yarn dev`):
+After you have completed your project, `cd` into your new project, and start a local development server by running `yarn dev` (or, if you chose NPM as your package manager, `npm run dev`):

 ```sh
 ---